clarkdave/clarkdave.net/content/posts/2012-05-04-setting-up-a-soap-server-without-any-fuss.md

     web: python app.py

 From here, it's as straightforward as any other Heroku Cedar deployment.
-Stick it in a git repository and then push it up to Heroku.
+Stick it in a git repository and then push it up to Heroku, as described [in the Heroku docs](https://devcenter.heroku.com/articles/python).
 Enjoy!

+You can find the source for this example [over on Github](https://github.com/clarkdave/clarkdave.net/tree/master/content-support/python-soap-server).